dcrommie/walbrook/education/understanding-hedge-funds.md

 #### Global Macro

-Investments based on the early detection of macro-economic events such as over or underestimation of exchange/interest rates.
+Fund investments are made based on forecasts of changes in the macroeconomic environment,, commonly expressed in exchange rates and interest rates.

-Fund managers invest in different markets such as currencies or commodities using a wide range of financial instruments (e.g. futures, options).
+Fund managers invest in different markets such as currencies or commodities using a wide range of financial instruments (e.g. futures, swaps, options).

 #### Commodity-Trading Advisors (CTA)

-CTA hedge funds trade exchange-traded futures contracts on a variety of underlying assets including commodities, equities, and currencies as well as indices and interest rates.
-Due to their high activity level, CTA strategies are also known as 'managed futures' strategies.
+CTA hedge fund managers trade exchange-traded futures contracts on a variety of underlying assets, including commodities, equities, and currencies, as well as indices and interest rates.
+Due to their use of futures and high activity level, CTA strategies are also known as 'managed futures' strategies.

-CTA trading may be systematic (based on pre-set rules to anticipate future price movements) or discretionary (investment decision based on the discretion and expertise of the manager)
+CTA trading may be systematic, based on pre-set rules to anticipate future price movements, or discretionary.
+A discretionary trading strategy involves investment decisions based on the discretion and expertise of the manager.

 ### Common Hedge Fund Structures